russell-n/apcommand/apcommand/commons/oatbran.rst

 Character Classes
 -----------------

-A helper with character classes.
+A helper with character classes (stuff put in square-brackets ('[]')).
+There are some similar patterns in other classes.
+I tried to put single characters in this class (e.g. digit) and multiple characters or those with quantifiers in other classes (e.g. digits or optional_digits).

 .. autosummary::
    :toctree: api

    CharacterClass
+   CharacterClass.character_class
    CharacterClass.alpha_num
    CharacterClass.alpha_nums
+   CharacterClass.digit
+   CharacterClass.non_digit
+   CharacterClass.non_zero_digit
    CharacterClass.character_class
    CharacterClass.not_in